-The TPS28225 incorporates an under voltage lockout circuit that keeps the driver disabled and external power FETs in an OFF state when the input supply voltage V{DD} is insufficient to drive external power FETs reliably.During power up, both gate drive outputs remain low until voltage V{DD} reaches UVLO threshold, typically 3.5 V. Once the UVLO threshold is reached, the condition of the gate drive outputs is defined by the input PWM and EN/PG signals.
-During power down the UVLO threshold is set lower, typically 3.0 V. The 0.5 V for the TPS28225 hysteresis is selected to prevent the driver from turning ON and OFF while the input voltage crosses UVLO thresholds, especially with low slew rate.
-The TPS28225 has the ability to send a signal back to the system controller that the input supply voltage V{DD} is insufficient by internally pulling down the EN/PG pin.
-The TPS28225 releases EN/PG pin immediately after the V{DD} has risen above the UVLO threshold.
+The TPS28225-Q1 device incorporates an undervoltage lockout circuit that keeps the driver disabled and external power FETs in an OFF state when the input supply voltage $V{DD}$ is insufficient to drive external power FETs reliably.
+During power up, both gate drive outputs remain low until voltage $V{DD}$ reaches UVLO threshold, typically 3.5 V. When the UVLO threshold is reached, the condition of gate drive outputs is defined by the input PWM and EN/PG signals.
+During power down the UVLO threshold is set lower, typically 3 V. The 0.5-V hysteresis is selected to prevent the driver from turning ON and OFF while the input voltage crosses UVLO thresholds, especially with low slew rate.
+The TPS28225-Q1 has the ability to send a signal back to the system controller that the input supply voltage $V{DD}$ is insufficient by internally pulling down the EN/PG pin.
+The TPS28225-Q1 releases EN/PG pin immediately after the $V{DD}$ has risen above the UVLO threshold.